Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Reduction

-Let us return to the non-smooth case and try to repeat above arguments.
-To make the shift described above we need to use transformation $T''(-t)=e^{-it\mu h^{-1}S^\w}$ with $\mu^{-1}h$-pdo $S^\w$ with the symbol belonging to $\mu ^{-2}{\cal F}^{l,\sigma}$; to accommodate $M'$ we will need to add $\mu^{-1}h$-pdo with symbol satisfying improved estimate (\ref{3-15}).
+Let us return to the non-smooth case and try to repeat the above arguments.
+To make the shift described above we need to use transformation $T''(-t)=e^{-i \mu h^{-1}t S^\w}$ with $\mu^{-1}h$-pseudo-differential operator $S^\w$ with the symbol belonging to $\mu ^{-2}\sF^{l,\sigma}$; on the other hand, to accommodate $M'$ we will need to add $\mu^{-1}h$-pseudo-differential operator with the symbol satisfying improved estimate (\ref{18-3-15}).
 Namely, one can see easily that

 with $\nu_1$ counting derivatives with respect to $(x_1,\xi_1)$ only.

 So in fact